Are Bass Shakers Worth It? Absolutely!

 Keep in mind that the installation process will vary depending on what you choose in addition to what receiver and amplifier you have, so these are just two examples of how it can be done.

-When installed correctly, they provide you with an experience that’s truly out of this world.
-Of course this is going to be dependent on which one you have, but a good bass shaker will certainly make all the difference.
+Of course this is going to be dependent on which one you choose, but a good bass shaker will certainly make all the difference with your content.

-They certainly give an entirely new dimension to scary movies that’s for sure… 😮
+There’s certainly an entirely new dimension to scary movies with them that’s for sure… 😮

 What makes it difficult to outright recommend the exact ones to go with is due to the fact that each receiver has different capabilities in terms of what it will and won’t work with — meaning if I were to say hey get these, but your receiver wasn’t compatible with that particular transducer, then that’d be a problem.